icbmike/terrainGenerator/README.md

 	optional arguments:
 	  -h, --help            show this help message and exit -width, -w WIDTH
-	                        The width of the generated image
-	  -height, -he HEIGHT
+	                        The width of the generated image - default is 500 -height, -he HEIGHT
-	                        The height of the generated image
-	  -growth-threshold -g GROWTH_THRESHOLD
+	                        The height of the generated image - default is 500 -growth-threshold -g GROWTH_THRESHOLD
-	                        The growth threshold above which a seed stops growing -decay-rate, -d DECAY
+	                        The growth threshold above which a seed stops growing - default is 0.9 -decay-rate, -d DECAY
-	                        The rate at which the growth threshold decreases -number-of-seeds, -n NUM_SEEDS
+	                        The rate at which the growth threshold decreases - default is 0.01 -number-of-seeds, -n NUM_SEEDS
-	                        The number of seeds to grow land from -filename, -f FILENAME
+	                        The number of seeds to grow land from - deafult is 10 -filename, -f FILENAME
-	                        The output filename
+	                        The output filename - deafults to map.png

 On OSX I use this command